reluctantHero21/.github/profile/README.md

 Here are some of the interesting ones:
 - [Credit card validator](https://github.com/reluctantHero21/cs50x/blob/main/c/credit/readme.md): A program in C that checks the validity of a card number based on Luhn's checksum
+- [Substitution cipher](https://github.com/reluctantHero21/cs50x/blob/main/c/substitution/readme.md): A program in C that converts plaintext to ciphertext using a substitution cipher
 - [Merge and order arrays](https://github.com/reluctantHero21/comp202/tree/main/java/array-merge-sort): A Java program that merges and sorts arrays of strings alphabetically using bubble sort

 (more to come)